cristianoc/arc-challenge/symarc/experiments/006-repair-audit/README.md

 ## Question and decision

-Which changes turn training-perfect, test-failing external ARC programs into successful explanations, and which can be expressed as principled operations?
+Which hand-written changes make training-perfect, test-failing external ARC programs also match their known test answers, and what mechanisms recur?
 This supplies explicit witnesses for the expressivity audit requested by 005.
 It does not yet test whether SymArc can express or discover these repairs.